 A Day in the Life of a School-Based Occupational Therapist

-We’re really excited to feature this article written by school-based occupational therapist Devon Breithart, OTR/L. In the article, Devon shares what a day in the life is like working in the school system.
+We’re really excited to feature this article written by school-based occupational therapist Devon Breithart, OTR/L. In the article, Devon shares what a day in the life is like for her working as an occupational therapist in the school system.

 When I first started OT school, I had a lot of questions.
 But the most persistent one that stuck with me was “What does being an occupational therapist actually look like?”